 - Forgive and forget – It took a long time for me to resolve my feelings of anger and resentment.
 I learned that it’s not good to hang on to grudges.
 If you do, you’ll become bitter.
 The path to becoming better is through forgiveness and forgetting the circumstances – move on.

 Early in my career, I was honored to become part of The Hershey Company’s Sales Development team.
-The 12-member team was comprised of top performers from across the country; a bunch of young guns.
-The purpose of the two-year assignment was to learn about all aspects of the candy business including brand management, marketing, and production.
+The 12-member team comprised top performers from across the country, a bunch of young guns.
+The purpose of the two-year assignment was to learn about all aspects of the candy business, including brand management, marketing, and production.
 We also had a chance to engage senior leadership and participate in a mentorship program.

 Early on, I met a team member named Doug.
-He was from the Midwest, a go-getter and had a reputation for being arrogant.
+He was from the Midwest, a go-getter, and had a reputation for arrogance.
 For some reason, Doug didn’t like me from the start.
 When he introduced himself, he went on and on about his success and how he’d become president of the company someday.
 Before our conversation ended, he told me with an intimidating tone that he’d “be watching me.”
-He continued, “one screw up and I’ll be all over you!”
+He continued, “one screw up, and I’ll be all over you!”

 The next day, the Sales Development team attended a town hall meeting in the magnificent Hershey Theater.
 We all sat in the same row toward the front to listen to Hershey’s president.
-As we were filing into our seats, guess who jumped ahead in line and sat next to me?
+As we filed into our seats, guess who jumped ahead in line and sat next to me?

 Doug.
 Of all people, Doug.

 After a few minutes, he leaned over to me and sternly said, “you really should think more about how you dress.
 You’re wearing a blue dress shirt, and the rest of our team is wearing white.
 Look down the row for yourself.
 Not a good move!”